 We also continue to provide active support to our suppliers, assisting them in meeting their obligations under the REACH regulations.

 Minerals such as Tin, Tungsten, Tantalum and Gold are important in many of our products.

 Rolls-Royce is developing a global programme team to make sure that our supply chain is free of conflict minerals.
 The Organisation for Economic and Cooperative Development (OECD) provides the framework used for our programme.
-This will involve the review of existing processes and supplier code of conduct, risk assessment, contract updates, oversight checks and third party audit where required.
+This programme will involve the review of existing processes and supplier code of conduct, risk assessments, contract updates, oversight checks and third party audit where required.

 Our review is ongoing and we are working with our supply chain to implement this programme.